mskhc/dev1/content/en/docs/concepts/scheduling-eviction/dynamic-resource-allocation.md

 A control plane controller is supported when it is possible to create a ResourceClaim where the `spec.controller` field is set.
 When the `DRAControlPlaneController` feature is disabled, that field automatically gets cleared when storing the ResourceClaim.

+A ResourceClaim device status is supported when it is possible, from a DRA driver, to update an existing ResourceClaim where the `status.devices` field is set.
+When the `DRAResourceClaimDeviceStatus` feature is disabled, that field automatically gets cleared when storing the ResourceClaim.

 The default configuration of kube-scheduler enables the "DynamicResources"